Welcome to the Lyme Park Trust 10 homepage.

 This is not a PB course!
 As a trail run with a couple of decent climbs this course lives up to it’s tagline of ‘Brutal but Beautiful’.
 Trail running is often less about speed and more about the experience and the challenge.
 Tarmac is often flat, but quite dull (I’m a road runner myself so I’m not being biased against it!)

 So if you’re taking part, focus on the wonderful scenery you’re visiting, look at the magnificent views and enjoy the experience.
-We give you a time at the end for your own information.

 For information purposes our course records are

 - Men: 39m21s (Mussie Kassa – March 2017)

 - Ladies: 44m50s (Ruth Sinclair – April 2017)